About the Film

 You can help by making a tax-deductible donation towards the film.
 Simply visit the link below, fill out the donation form and put “Blackout Girl” in the Notes field upon checkout.

-Thank you to those who have already donated including: Ben Andreozzi, Anne Seymour, Carroll Ellis, Jeff Dion, Heather Warnken, Caitlin Morneau, Beya Thayer, Jessica Barfield, Ronald Williams, Renee Harare’s, Bob Davis, Shannon May, Heather Cartwright, Tammy Woodbarns, Carolyn Holeran, Dave Leber, Movita Johnson-Harrell, Holli Yoder Nigh, Marylin Fuller Smith, Kristina Mellinger, Tammy Lamert Harris, Kimberly Coy, Christopher Brown, Phyllis Parsons, Shawn Fortune, Kim Minnich, Joe Martin, Mary Prestipino, Maggie Fitter, Jennifer Merchant Riley, Jane Adams, Lee Tarasi, Meg Garvin, Susan Blackburn, Tracy Ingram, Chazy Smith, Kim Harlan Oyer, Anne Marie Labenberg, Chris Jason, Amy Delong, Dawn Lee Hummel, Donovan Judy, Mary Emelio, Wendy Kinash and Rebecca Khalil.
+Thank you to those who have already donated including Ben Andreozzi, Anne Seymour, Carroll Ellis, Jeff Dion, Heather Warnken, Caitlin Morneau, Beya Thayer, Jessica Barfield, Ronald Williams, Renee Harare’s, Bob Davis, Shannon May, Heather Cartwright, Tammy Woodbarns, Berks County Community Foundation, Dave Leber, Movita Johnson-Harrell, Holli Yoder Nigh, Marylin Fuller Smith, Kristina Mellinger, Tammy Lambert Harris, Kimberly Coy, Christopher Brown, Phyllis Parsons, Shawn Fortune, Kim Minnich, Joe Martin, Mary Prestipino, Maggie Fitter, Jennifer Merchant Riley, Jane Adams, Lee Tarasi, Meg Garvin, Susan Blackburn, Tracy Ingram, Chazy Smith, Kim Harlan Oyer, Anne Marie Labenberg, Chris Jason, Amy Delong, Dawn Lee Hummel, Donovan Judy, Mary Emelio, Wendy Kinash, and Rebecca Khalil.

 This film could not happen without your generosity.